 Show your spirit

 Wear your NWU colors with pride on campus.
-NWU homecoming T-shirts are available to purchase when your register online or by mail (quantities are limited.)
+NWU Wesleyan Weekend T-shirts are available to purchase when your register online or by mail (quantities are limited.)

 Prairie Wolves Bookstore Hours

 Thursday, September 29, 8:30 a.m. – 6 p.m.

 Friday, September 30, 8:30 a.m. – 5 p.m.

 Saturday, October 1, 8 a.m. – 4 p.m.

 All NWU Wesleyan Weekend guests may receive special hotel rates at the below establishments.
 To make a reservation please use the following phrasing—“I would like to make a reservation for NWU Wesleyan Weekend at the Nebraska Wesleyan negotiated rate.”
 Please book by August 29.